Aventura (band): Formation, starting as Los Tinellers, and Trampa de Amor (1993–1996)

-Re-invented as Aventura, creating Urban Bachata, and Generation Next (1996–2000)
+Re-invented as Aventura, creating urban bachata, and Generation Next (1996–2000)

 In 1996, with the help of new manager Julio César García, the group created a new image.
 He re-invented the group to resemble popular American boy bands.
-He renamed the group Aventura, which is Spanish for adventure.
+He renamed the group Aventura, which is Spanish for "adventure".
 Later on, Elvin Polanco ran into some health problems which ended things between him and the group.
 In 1998, they signed a record deal with Premium Latin Music, Inc. With the help of the executive of the label, Franklin Romero, the group had the support they needed to finally expand and breakthrough in the music industry.
 Romero was also involved in the re-invention of the group becoming more boy band like.

 On November 9, 1999, they released their debut album Generation Next along with a modernized and better known version of "Cuándo Volverás" as its main single in hopes of breaking bachata music into the mainstream from its traditional base.
 They slowly began to gather fans in Dominican Republic and in the east coast of the United States, especially in the cities of New York, Boston and Lancaster.
-The group was the first to experiment with fusing bachata with other genres like R&B, Pop, Hip Hop, Rap, Reggae and Rock.
+The group was the first to experiment with fusing bachata with other genres like R&B, pop, hip-hop, reggae and rock.
 They were one of the first bachata acts to sing a bachata song in Spanglish (English and Spanish).
 The group innovated bachata with fresh lyrics that incorporated songs with different themes.
-They created their own tone in bachata guitar by adding guitar effects such as wah, phaser, distortion, tremolo, and harmonizer.
+They created their own tone in bachata guitar by adding guitar effects such as the wah, phaser, distortion, tremolo, and harmonizer.
 They also innovated the bachata bass with the use of bass techniques such as slapping, bass slides, and a lot of rock bass riffs into bachata.
-This would eventually lead to the creation of what is now known as Urban Bachata.
-While the album did have some success, it didn't exceed expectations as the group was heavily criticized about the new style and the fact that they had added English in to the genre.
+This would eventually lead to the creation of what is now known as urban bachata.
+While the album did have some success, it did not exceed expectations as the group was heavily criticized about the new style and the fact that they had added English in to the genre.